sadityakumar9211/todofirst-nlp/README.md

 > TodoFirst is a NLP based To do list application which smartly recognises the deadline for a task and displays it in the application.

+> This application is currently deployed on https://todonlp.vercel.app

 ## Other features to be added in future
  - Reorder the tasks
  - Edit the task details